TheoAnastasiadis/api-router-abstraction/readme.md

 # Limitations

 -   Authentication is not handled in this library.
-User object should be provided in the rest parameters of controller functions.
+User objects should be provided in the rest parameters of controller functions.

 -   Safety: this library should not be used in production without extensive security testing.

--   Unexpected behaviour: thorough testing on all possible url configurations, charsets and lengths has not been carried out.
+-   Unexpected behaviour: thorough testing on all possible URL configurations, charsets and lengths has not been carried out.

--   Addapters for server libraries (like express.js) will have to be written manually.
+-   Adapters for server libraries (like express.js) must be written manually.

 ## Testing